 It’s even better if you summarize this all in one document, so this is the right time to start using one of the aforementioned note-taking apps wisely.
 A Zapier trigger might also come in handy if you want to automatically send out the document you edited during the meeting.

 5. Keep the discussions focused

 Failing to respect the time limits is a typical flaw of many meetings.
 If you don’t want to waste time on lengthy intros and debates, it’s very important to keep an eye on the clock to make all the items on the agenda well-timed.

 However, what to do when your team is brainstorming and generating creative ideas?
 Would time constraints suppress the creative flow or enhance it?

-Try applying Pomodoro technique for the items on the agenda.
-Pomodoro technique is basically a time-management method that breaks down tasks into intervals of work (e.g. 25 minutes) and break (e.g. 5 minutes).
+Try applying the Pomodoro technique for the items on the agenda.
+The Pomodoro technique is basically a time-management method that breaks down tasks into intervals of work (e.g. 25 minutes) and breaks (e.g. 5 minutes).
 Science says that a regular work-break pattern helps you focus better, so Pomodoro is a good solution for that.

-Since most meetings are energy-draining, it’s a great idea to pack a discussion or a brainstorm session for, let’s say, 15 minutes, take a 3 minute mini-break, and then repeat the cycle for as much as you need.
-The pauses and time-constraints will help everyone rewind and keep the creative ideas coming.
+Since most meetings are energy-draining, it’s a great idea to pack a discussion or a brainstorming session for, let’s say, 15 minutes, take a 3-minute mini-break, and then repeat the cycle for as much as you need.
+The pauses and time constraints will help everyone rewind and keep the creative ideas coming.